fffaraz/awesome-persian/README.md

 * [Bersam/persiantools](https://github.com/Bersam/persiantools) - Persian text library.
 * [persianjs-handlebars-plugin](https://github.com/MBehtemam/persianjs-handlebars-plugin) Persianjs HandleBars Plugin.
 * [rtlmd](https://github.com/dariubs/rtlmd) rtl markdown editor.
+* [persian](https://github.com/mavihq/persian) - Some utilities for Persian language in go.

 ## <a name="csharp"/>C#</a>
 * [fardis](https://github.com/afsharm/fardis) Know more about characters and their Unicode info.
 It is also able to read numbers in Persian (audio).